namoopsoo/aviation-pilot-physiology-hmm/notes/2020-01-04-profile-predict.md

 #### Trying again witih commit `937a3a7`
 * Starts off with < `20%` memory .
 Going to see what happens fingers crossed.
+* at `26minutes` and `80%` memory, my sagemaker notebook is basically unreachable.
+* So was taking way too long and probably crashed the instance.